kubecost/docs/apis/apis-overview/cloud-cost-api/cloud-cost-trends-api.md

 ## Calculating trend value

 The Trends API determines changes in resource cost usage over time based on the interval set `window` parameter and provides that information via the schema field `value`.
-Cost usage for the current window sampled will be compared with the previous window, the window directly before the current window of the same size interval.
+Cost usage for the current `window` sampled will be compared with `comparisonWindow`, the window directly before the current window of the same size interval.
 For example, for `window=3d`, Kubecost will output cost usage for the past three days compared to cost usage of the three days before the start of the window.
-This means a total of six days of allocation are sampled in order to provide an accurate value.
+This means a total of six days of cloud cost data are sampled in order to provide an accurate value.

 The equation for calculating `value` is: `value=window/comparisonWindow - 1`